uaf/uaf/README.md

  - The Unified Architecture Framework (UAF) is an open source software framework to simplify the development of **OPC UA** applications on **Linux** and **Microsoft Windows**, in **C++** and **Python**.

+ - OPC UA (OPC Unified Architecture) is the next generation standard for secure, reliable and scalable industrial communication.

 Why?
 -------------------------------------------------------------------------------